-The pharmacy's team members have access to the equipment they need for the services they provide.
+Members of the pharmacy team have access to the equipment they need for the services they provide.
 And they maintain the equipment so that it is safe to use.

 The staff had access to the internet for general information.
 This included access to the BNF, BNFc and drug tariff resources.
 All electrical equipment appeared to be in working order.
-According to the stickers attached, electrical equipment had been PAT tested in January 2019.
+According to the stickers attached, electrical equipment had been PAT tested in November 2019.
 There was a selection of liquid measures with British Standard and Crown marks.
 Separate measures were designated and used for methadone.
 The pharmacy also had counting triangles for counting loose tablets including a designated tablet triangle for cytotoxic medication.
 Equipment was kept clean.

 Computers were password protected and screens were positioned so that they weren't visible from the public areas of the pharmacy.
 A cordless phone was available in the pharmacy which allowed the staff to move to a private area if the phone call warranted privacy.
 The consultation room was used appropriately; patients were offered its use when requesting advice or when counselling was required.
-Substance misuse clients were directed to the use of the consultation room to provide privacy.